NicolaNardino/Blockchain.Ethereum/README.md

 ## Roadmap

-1. Add a back end storage layer to the web application, possibly NoSQL. --> done
-2. Containerize the Spring Boot Microservices by Docker. --> done
-3. Add container orchestration by Kubernetes.
+1. Add container orchestration by Kubernetes.
-4. Set up a Kubernetes cluster in AWS.
+2. Set up a Kubernetes cluster in AWS.
-5. Add a GUI allowing to transfer Ethers abd exercise CoinManager and DepositManager.
+3. Add a GUI allowing to transfer Ethers abd exercise CoinManager and DepositManager.
-6. Improve Javadoc.
+4. Improve Javadoc.